purple4pur/purple4pur.github.io/backup/Trick the Client- Using a Custom Http Proxy.md

 ### Background

 I really enjoy playing a game, which handles almost everything on client side, and its server side is for ranking, replays, online matches, etc. As always, the server has a bad network connection for players in mainland China like me.
-So I was thinking if I can setup a relay server on my VPS, to provide a better connection of the game.
+So I was thinking if I could setup a relay server on my VPS, to provide a better connection of the game.

 ### 1. Setup the relay server